Vidyapati: In mythology

 Vidyapati's life has been mythologised in different ways.
 Many of his admirers ascribe miracles to him and detail his interaction with the gods.
 Among these stories is one which details that Shiva came down to earth to speak with Vidyapati after being impressed with his piety.
 This incarnation of Lord Shiva is known as Ugna.
 Ugna served as the servant of the poet Vidyapati.

 Another story exists involving him and the Goddess Ganga.
 When his death was imminent, he decided to go to the river Ganga, but was too tired to continue just a few miles away.
 He resolves that if his piety was pure, the river would come to him.
 And so it happens.
 The goddess obliges and the river rises to let him take a final dip in holy waters.
-At some point in the past, the town where this is believed to have happened was renamed Vidyapati Nagar ("town of Vidyapati") and a Shiva temple was built there.
+At some point in the past, the town where this is believed to have happened was renamed Vidyapati Nagar ("town of Vidyapati") and a Shiva temple called as Vidyapati Dham was built there.